Travelling with Pets

 These risks apply to dog breeds such as:

-Boston Terrier, Boxer, Bulldog (all breeds other than the American Bulldog), Chow Chow, Griffon Bruxellois, Japanese Chin, English Toy Spaniel, Mops, Pekinese and Shih Tzu
+Affenpinscher, American Pit Bull Terrier, American Staffordshire Terrier, Boston Terrier, Boxer, Bulldog (all breeds other than the American Bulldog), Bull Mastiff, Chow Chow, English Toy Spaniel, Griffon Bruxellois, Japanese Chin, Lhasa Apso, Pekinese, Pit Bull, Pug (all breeds), Shar Pei, Shih Tzu, Tibetan Spaniel

 These risks apply to cat breeds such as: